-In 1915, four Madeiran men organized a feast at the Church of the Immaculate Conception in New Bedford, Mass., to celebrate the safe arrival of Portuguese immigrants after a stormy journey.
+In 1915, four Madeiran men organized a feast at the Church of the Immaculate Conception in New Bedford, Mass.
+They did it to celebrate the safe arrival of Portuguese immigrants after a stormy journey.

 Two great waves of Portuguese immigration gave Southeastern Massachusetts and Rhode Island the densest concentration of people with ancestry from Portugal, including the Azores and Cape Verde.

 They made their mark with restaurants and bakeries, with fishing fleets, with Roman Catholic churches and with the Boston Red Sox.
 Dustin Pedroia, Jonny Gomes and Shane Victorino all have Portuguese ancestry.
-So does actor Tom Hanks, U.S. Sen. Jack Reed and Aerosmith’s Joe Perry.
+So do actor Tom Hanks, U.S. Sen. Jack Reed and Aerosmith’s Joe Perry.

 "It was easy to get into this country in those early days,” wrote Portuguese immigrant Lawrence Oliver in his autobiography.
 “America was a free port.
 To get in, all you needed was a little money in your pocket, so that the authorities could be sure you wouldn't be destitute and on relief right away."

 Even during the Great Depression, Portuguese immigrants found opportunity in America.
-Capt.
+As Capt.
 Joseph Captiva, a Provincetown fisherman, told a government interviewer in 1938,

 …its a good place to live.
 Good money an' chances for th' young people.
 They say it's bad times now, but we ain' never seen bad times here like in ol' country.
 (Read the whole interview here.)